-Wind Turbine Service Technician Definition Inspect, diagnose, adjust, or repair wind turbines.
+Example of Wind Turbine Service Technician Job Inspect, diagnose, adjust, or repair wind turbines.
 Perform maintenance on wind turbine equipment including resolving electrical, mechanical, and hydraulic malfunctions.

 - Troubleshoot or repair mechanical, hydraulic, or electrical malfunctions related to variable pitch systems, variable speed control systems, converter systems, or related components.